 From G-Spot To G-Zone: A Brief History

 Language matters.
 If we want to normalize female pleasure, (spoiler alert: we very much do), then the words we use to describe our experience matter.
 When those brave researchers unearth new information about what’s going on in the body during arousal, we need to be ready to relearn old information.

-It's with this enthusiasm for new information that we’re throwing out the G spot and introducing the G zone.
-To understand how we got here, let’s look at a history of our understanding of the most talked-about erogenous zone in town.
+It's with this enthusiasm for new information that we’re throwing out the G-spot and introducing the G-zone.
+To understand how we got here, let’s look at the history of the most talked-about erogenous zone in town.

 The rest is history.
 People with vaginas immediately went hunting for treasure and some found it, while others found, well, discomfort.